So. You want my story. I guess we can start with my name, huh?

 People associate the word “dessert” with butter, sugar, and extra empty calories that get added to the day’s total… but not here on Desserts with Benefits®!
 The healthy dessert recipes at Desserts With Benefits are nutritionally beneficial and wholesome enough to be eaten on a daily basis without causing you to feel guilty ONE BIT!

-Desserts with Benefits® makes it possible to eat healthy and stay sane.
+Desserts with Benefits makes it possible to eat healthy and stay sane.

-It’s a sinless love affair between decadent desserts and healthy eats.
+Desserts with Benefits is a sinless love affair between decadent desserts and healthy eats.

 So indulge… no strings attached.